Using innovative technology to make our life easier is one of the things that makes our

 While implementing business requirements to the interface and prototype, we've also made the firts decisions about the architecture and the server part.
 We've chosen the AWS cloud service as a server environment, which provides flexible scalability.
 What's more, we've used two proved solutions: RDS - PostgreSQL and Elasticache Redis and we've decided to write other services ourselves, using EC2 machines.

 This microservice architecture made it easier to separate the services, so it facilitated the documentation, management and testing, as well as streamlined the developers work.
-It also created the efficient and consistent information exchange between services.
+It also created the efficient and consistent information exchange between services, which is very important in IoT Development.
 We didn't forget about the unit tests, of course, which gave us a sense of control over the amount of generated code.

 Our customer has provided us with a device equipped with the suitable modules, such as GPS, GSM, Multiple I/O, intarfaces, accelerometer.
 The device enables communication with an external server via GSM network.
 With predetermined time intervals and criteria, it sends data frames that contain information about the position and condition of the sensors, both internal ones and those connected to the so-called digital inputs (smoke sensor, flood sensor, reed sensor).